Kindle Gift for Christmas

 Curse of the Medallion: Death of James Dean Sparks a Curse, byJeff Edwards -- Was James Dean's car, the Porsche Spyder, really cursed?
 This book tells the story.

-Run for Your Life, by James Patterson -- Detective Mike Bennett takes on "The Teacher," a calulating killer who is terrorizing the powerful and elite in New York City.
+Run for Your Life, by James Patterson -- Detective Mike Bennett takes on "The Teacher," a calculating killer who is terrorizing the powerful and elite in New York City.

 First Family, by David Baldacci -- Secret Service agents Michelle Maxwell and Sean King are hired by First lady Jane Cox after her 12-year-old niece is kidnapped following a birthday part at Camp David.